mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-datatypes.md

 5. Tuples are faster than lists.
 If you're defining a constant set of values and all you're ever going to do with it is iterate through it, use a tuple instead of a list.
 6. It makes your code safer if you “write-protect” data that does not need to be changed.

 It seems tuples are very restrictive, so why are they useful?
-There are many datastructures in Rhino that require a fixed set of numbers.
-For instance a point in Rhino is a list of 3 numbers `[34.5, 45.7, 0]`.
+There are many datastructures in Rhino that require a fixed set of values.
+For instance a Rhino point is a list of 3 numbers `[34.5, 45.7, 0]`.
 If this is set as tuple, then you can be assured the the original 3 number structure stays as a point `(34.5, 45.7, 0)`.
 There are other datastructures such as lines, vectors, domains and other data in Rhino that also require a certain set of values that do not change.
 Tuples are great for this.

 For more information on Tuples, see the [TutorialPoint Python Tutorial on Tuples](https://www.tutorialspoint.com/python/python_tuples.htm) and the [Dive in Python section on tuples](http://getpython3.com/diveintopython3/native-datatypes.html#tuples).